espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 ]
 ```

-It is the configuration file for our embedding model.
-We can see that it takes the output from our tokenizer model and produces the embedding vector of shape, -1, 1024.
+It is the configuration file for our embedding model, we can see that it takes the output from our tokenizer model and produces the embedding vector of shape, -1, 1024.
 With -1 meaning the dynamic shape, and 1024 is our embedding size.

 Note: for some reason, the model output is named `3391` I  don't know why it is named like that.